Policies & procedures

 Verification of Enrollment

 Students who are under the age of 18 and are wanting to apply for a Verification of Enrollment for a driving permit must request their VOE at the attendance office 24 hours in advance.
 Criteria for meeting a VOE is based on the 90 percent state requirement.
 Attendance is examined for the semester prior to application for the VOE.
+Students who have 5 or more unexcused absence in the last 30 days will have their request denied an may request a VOE after 30 days has expired.

 New students can enroll Monday through Friday from 7:00-9:15 a.m.